Updated: Aug 6

 What is Growth Hacking?

 Growth hacking is a relatively new concept in the world of traditional business. growth hacking has been around for many years, but is now quickly becoming one of the most popular strategies to achieve growth.
 Most of all, growth hacking is the process of finding shortcuts, hacks and other unconventional ways to help businesses grow.
 By finding and analyzing data, growth hackers integrate themselves into a business quickly.
 They use the findings from the data to boost customer attraction, retention, earnings and ultimately business growth.
+This process is also an extension of B2B prospecting, based on the data made available through prospecting you could start building your growth hacking startegy.

 1 Growth hacking is a process.